maglore9900/max_headroom/README.md

 ## Alert Phrase/Wake Word

 Max is set up for "Hey Max" as the wake word.
 I didnt love "hey max" as opposed to just "max" but the number of times he got invoked randomly became rediculous.

-If you want to modify the wake word look in main.py, you will see the logic where it looks at the speech to text detected and looks for the key words. you can make this whatever you want
+To modify see the above section for custom Prompts.

 ## Speech